 1. give general anesthesia;

-2. perform procedures involving ionizing radiation; except where authorized to operate fluoroscopic x-ray systems pursuant to radiation control program regulations at 105 CMR 120.405(K): Operator Qualifications, and in compliance with 243 CMR 2.08(6) and the Board of Registration of Physician Assistants at 263 CMR 5.08: Legal Responsibility for Actions of Physician Assistant Physician Assistants Authorized to Operate Fluoroscopic X-Ray Systems and to Perform Fluoroscopic Procedures or
+2. perform procedures involving ionizing radiation; except where authorized to operate fluoroscopic x-ray systems pursuant to radiation control program regulations at 105 CMR 120.405(K): Operator Qualifications, and in compliance with 243 CMR 2.08(6) and the Board of Registration of Physician Assistants at 263 CMR 5.08: Physician Assistants Authorized to Operate Fluoroscopic X-Ray Systems and to Perform Fluoroscopic Procedures or

 3. render a formal medical opinion on procedures involving ionizing radiation.

 (c) Supervision of Major Invasive Procedures.
-Where major invasive procedures are allowed, such procedures shall be identified and shall be undertaken under specific written protocols, available to the Board upon request, developed between the supervising physician and the physician assistant, thatwhich, inter alia, must specify the level of supervision the service requires, e.g., personal (physician in room), direct (physician in building), or general (physician available by telephone).
+Where major invasive procedures are allowed, such procedures shall be identified and shall be undertaken under specific written protocols, available to the Board upon request, developed between the supervising physician and the physician assistant, that must specify the level of supervision the service requires, e.g., personal (physician in room), direct (physician in building), or general (physician available by telephone).

 (4) Billing For Services of a Physician Assistant.
 A physician assistant may not bill separately for services rendered.